 Responds to national changes, eg a large increase in training places at short notice or a pandemic which makes online selection necessary, quickly whilst maintaining the integrity and excellence of our fair, inclusive and evidence based selection process.

-COMPOSITION
+COMPOSITION: Two separate Groups.
+The Staff SADIG is a project planning and implementation group focussed on review, action planning and implementation.

-Current membership
+Current membership of the Stakeholder SADIG

+T